January 09, 2017

 In the episode, Marie is interviewing her fiancé, Josh Pais.
 Josh is an actor, director and founder of ‘Committed Impulse’, which is a series of workshops aimed at teaching actors and professionals to live more in the moment.

 In the episode, Josh talks to Marie about this one technique he has for being more present, which he calls, ‘I’m Back’.
-How it works is this: every time he notices himself drifting off, worrying, ruminating or just thinking about anything besides what he’s doing in the current moment, he snaps his fingers & says, ‘I’m back’, then gets back to thinking about whatever he’s actually doing right then & there.
+How it works is this: every time he notices himself drifting off, worrying, ruminating or just thinking about anything besides what he’s doing in the current moment, he snaps his fingers and says, ‘I’m back’, then gets back to thinking about whatever he’s actually doing right then and there.
 (For example, if you’re in the shower and you start thinking about what happened that day, or what’s about to happen that day, or something you said to your colleague, or something you meant to do yesterday but didn’t – etc, etc, etc – then once you catch yourself drifting off like this, say, ‘I’m back!’, snap your fingers and get back to concentrating on how good the hot water feels, and which part of your body to wash next – which is all you need to be thinking about in that moment.)

 After a while, you don’t have to physically say the words out loud or click your fingers – just notice whenever you catch yourself daydreaming, and say to yourself internally, ‘I’m back’.
-It’s such a simple, powerful thing – and it really does help you to be more self-aware about your thoughts, and to exercise more control over them.
+It’s such a simple, powerful thing – and it really does help you to be more self-aware with your thoughts, and to exercise more control over them.
 If living in the present moment is something you struggle with (and don’t we all?!), I highly recommend giving this technique a go.

 3) Don't justify myself

 For example, do you frequently use the words ‘just’, and ‘only’? (‘I’m just calling to check on my proposal….’
 ‘I only need a minute of your time’).
 Imagine how much stronger and clearer you would sound if you lost those words entirely (‘I’m calling to check on my proposal’.
 ‘I need a minute of your time’).
 It doesn’t make the sentences sound any worse (after all, you’ll still say them politely) – it just means that they’re said with more conviction.
-You’re asking for what you want without apologising for it.
-(Why do we do that…?).
+You’re asking for what you want without apologizing for it.
+(Why do women do that…?).

 And it’s not just about words.
-I naturally tend to put a lot of emphasis on what other people think about my actions (I think a lot of women do this) – and as a result, when something didn’t come across the way I intended it (or even if I suspected there was a small chance it could be interpreted in the wrong way), I would follow up by explaining or justifying the things I’d said and done – to make sure I was being fully understood.
+I naturally tend to put a lot of emphasis on what other people think about my actions (I think a lot of women do this) and as a result, when something didn’t come across the way I intended it (or even if I suspected there was a small chance it could be interpreted in the wrong way), I follow up by explaining or justifying the things I’ve said and done – to make sure I was being fully understood.